RKO Pictures: Kane and Schaefer's troubles

 That May, having granted twenty-five-year-old star and director Orson Welles virtually complete creative control over the film, RKO released Citizen Kane.
-While it opened to strong reviews and went on to be hailed as one of the greatest movies ever made, it lost money at the time and brought down the wrath of the Hearst newspaper chain on RKO.
+While it opened to strong reviews and went on to be hailed as one of the greatest films ever made, it lost money at the time and brought down the wrath of the Hearst newspaper chain on RKO.
 The next year saw the commercial failure of Welles's The Magnificent Ambersons—like Kane, critically lauded and overbudget—and the expensive embarrassment of his aborted documentary It's All True.
 The three Welles productions combined to drain $2 million from the RKO coffers, major money for a corporation that had reported an overall deficit of $1 million in 1940 and a nominal profit of a bit more than $500,000 in 1941.
 Many of RKO's other artistically ambitious pictures were also dying at the box office and it was losing its last exclusive deal with a major star as well.
 Rogers, after winning an Oscar in 1941 for her performance in the previous year's Kitty Foyle, held out for a freelance contract like Lombard's or Grant's.
 No star appeared in more RKO films than Rogers: thirty between 1931 and 1943, then one-offs in 1946 and 1956.
 On June 17, 1942, Schaefer tendered his resignation.
 He departed a weakened and troubled studio, but RKO was about to turn the corner.
 Propelled by the box-office boom of World War II and guided by new management, RKO made a strong comeback over the next half-decade.